AndyClifton/andyclifton.github.io/_posts/2021-01-01-alpenchallenge.md

 The only (minor) problem I've had is the lack of clearance for a mudguard.
 BMC will sell you something expensive or I could fit something like an [Ass Saver](https://ass-savers.com/), but I've just not got round to it.
 So it's my own fault!

-{% include image.html url="/images/2020/11/IMG_20201129_124829793_HDR.jpg" caption="A bike route not far from Stuttgart.
+{% include image.html image-url="/images/2020/11/IMG_20201129_124829793_HDR.jpg" shadow=true caption="A bike route not far from Stuttgart.
 You don't have to get far from town to get out in the country!" alt="a bike in the mountains of southern Germany" %}

 Inevitably, though, my thoughts are turning to _n+1_ and now I know the area much better I am considering a gravel bike that I can also use as a summer tourer.
 Shame the delivery times are June / July 2021!
 I'll just have to keep riding :)